deividAlfa/Alfa166Bluetooth/Readme.md

 <a id="use"></a>
 ## How to use

-Connect to the bluetooth module and manually start playing in the phone controls.
+- Connect to the bluetooth module and manually start playing in the phone controls.<br>
-Select Tape playback in the ICS controls.
+- Select Tape playback in the ICS controls.<br>
-Now the music should be playing.
-Use the steering wheel or ICS controls to skip tracks.
+- Now the music should be playing.
+Use the steering wheel or ICS controls to skip tracks.<br>

 <a id="firmware"></a>
 ## Firmware